thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ### It allows us to control the quality of what goes into production

 Only features that went successfully through a quality gating process get merged into mainline.
 As such, these features get deployed into production.
-This is how teams again and again try to control the quality of what goes into production.
+This is how teams, again and again, try to control the quality of what goes into production.

 What is quality?
 Handling this would require a whole article on its own.
 Therefore, I will limit the discussion to ...